grommet/grommet/src/js/components/Tab/README.md

 **tab.border.disabled.color**

-border color of the Tab when disabled Expects `string | object`.
+border color of the Tab when disabled Expects `string | {dark: string, light: string}`.

 Defaults to